DRMRK/Machine_Learning-/stack_overflow_solutions/README.md

 #### Order of operation
+- cd src_fasttext

-- sf run.sh, this runs the following in order:
+- sh run.sh, this runs the following in order:

 1/ a_select_tiny_data.py
 - reads whole datafile, selects the text columns and the target.